 Each side of the triangle, i.e., the distance between any two of the three spots should ideally be between 4 feet and 9 feet.
 The total sum of the sides of the triangle should be between 13 feet and 26 feet.
 This allows enough space to work comfortably at each station and move between them as well.

-Kitchen Work Triangle: How do other appliances fit in?
+How do other appliances fit in a kitchen work triangle?

 The original idea of the work triangle didn’t include modern day appliances like microwaves, dishwashers, etc, which are now frequently used stations.
 However, these requirements can be efficiently accommodated into the layout by placing them within easy reach of the user.
 Besides, this ensures that the work triangle is not hindered.